 In Paraguay and Argentina, the roar of the crowds and barking dogs frightened the celestial jaguar that ate the Sun.
-In Scandinavia, Norsemen yelled to frighten away Loki's demon dogs sent to hunt and feed upon the Sun and Moon.
+In Scandinavia, Norsemen yelled to frighten away the demon dogs that the god Loki had sent to hunt and feed upon the Sun and Moon.
 The Ojibwe of North America sought to help the beleaguered Sun by firing flaming arrows to help him regain his light.
-In India the people banged pots and pans to frighten Rahu, an immortal head who chased and ate both Sun and Moon.
-If they were loud enough, Rahu would be startled and drop the Sun from his jaws: totality would be averted and the eclipse would be only partial.
-For the Aztec, however, matters were more serious: "the common folk raised a cry, lifting their voices, making a great din, calling out, shrieking...
+In India, the people banged pots and pans to frighten Rahu, an immortal head who chased and ate both Sun and Moon.
+If they were loud enough, Rahu, startled, would drop the Sun from his jaws: totality would be averted and the eclipse would be only partial.
+For the Aztec, however, matters were more serious: "The common folk raised a cry, lifting their voices, making a great din, calling out, shrieking. . . .
 People of light complexion were slain [as sacrifices]; captives were killed."

 Fortunately for any fair-skinned Aztecs, multiple total solar eclipses for any one location are rare.
-Though eclipses happen roughly twice each year, each follows a different path across our planet.
-Every 18 years these patterns repeat in shape, but are positioned one third of the way around the planet and a little farther north or south than the one before.
-As seen from a location high above the globe these paths slowly spiral around the planet from pole to pole until eventually any spot on Earth can expect to see totality every 375 years on average.
-Occasionally the different paths do cross, and so every once in a while, the rare person in a particular spot may live long enough to see multiple solar eclipses over several decades.\ For cultures that looked to the sky for omens-where every new star, comet, or eclipse could be the sign of the end-times-imagine what seeing two total eclipses in one lifetime would have meant.
+Though eclipses happen roughly twice each year, each one follows a different path across our planet.
+The patterns repeat in shape every eighteen years, but each time, the path is positioned one-third of the way around the planet and a little farther north or south than before.
+As seen from a location high above the globe, the paths slowly spiral around the planet from pole to pole until eventually any spot on Earth can expect, on average, to see totality every 375 years.
+Occasionally, the different paths do cross, and so every once in a while, the rare person in a particular spot may live long enough to see multiple solar eclipses over several decades.\ For cultures that looked to the sky for omens-where every new star, comet, or eclipse could be the sign of the end-times-imagine what seeing two total eclipses in one lifetime would have meant.